TV Advertising Costs in 2026: Complete Pricing Guide

 Pre-Production

-The creative and administrative work before filming begins in pre-production.
+The creative and administrative work before filming begins is in pre-production.
 Expect the majority of your budget to be spent here and on the following items:

 • Concept Development: Costs for creative brainstorming, scriptwriting, and storyboard creation.